 It remains unclear why some people develop asthma when exposed to a known irritant, while others do not.
 It is probably due to a combination of genetic and environmental factors.
 The intensity of exposure may also impact the degree to which a person experiences symptoms.

-Diagnosis of occupational asthma is similar to that of other types of asthma, but if the symptoms appear to be work-related, the physician will try to find out what the irritant might be.
+Diagnosis of occupational asthma is similar to that of other types of asthma, but if the symptoms appear to be work related, the doctor may try to find out what the irritant or allergen might be.

 It may be difficult to avoid substances used in the workplace, and changing jobs may be the only option for some people.

-Complications are more likely if the patient receives no treatment and does not do anything to minimize their exposure to the substance that is causing the problem.
+Complications are more likely if the person receives no treatment for their condition and does not do anything to minimize their exposure to the substance that is causing the problem.

 If exposure continues for a long time, the individual has a higher chance of developing long-term symptoms.